 Expectations of all clergy

-- You are expected to make a reasonable effort to take advantage of opportunities to learn from and with other clergy.
-This especially includes attendance at seminars I conduct, including the monthly Gnostic Boot Camp in Los Angeles for local clergy, and occasional Gnostic Road Shows in other parts of the country.
+You are expected to make a reasonable effort to take advantage of opportunities to learn from and with other clergy.
+This especially includes attendance at seminars I conduct, including the monthly Gnostic Boot Camp held either online or in my living room, and occasional Gnostic Road Shows in other parts of the country.
 Obviously not everyone can attend everything, but you are expected to make a good-faith effort to participate whenever possible.

 Expectations of novice clergy